Impact

 Risk and Exploitability

-The CVSS score is not provided and the EPSS is not available, so an exact quantitative risk is unknown.
-If an attacker can send crafted packets to the vulnerable NIC, they could trigger the error path remotely and cause memory exhaustion, making this a high‑risk denial of service vulnerability.
+The CVSS score of 5.5 indicates a moderate severity risk, and the EPSS score of < 1% suggests a very low exploitation probability.
+Based on the description, it is inferred that an attacker could craft packets to the vulnerable NIC, triggering the error path and causing memory exhaustion, making this a moderate-risk denial of service vulnerability.
 The vulnerability is not listed in CISA’s KEV catalog, indicating no known active exploitation at this time.

 OpenCVE Enrichment